redpanda-world/TIL/paper_review/VLMaps/VLMaps.md

 ## 4. Others
 ### Limitation
 As I run this model, I couldn't even find multiple objects.
 It can find just one object by typing 'chair', or'sofa' but can't if I type 'sofa and chair'
-And even though  I succeed to find a singe object, its performand doesn't seem like great.
+And even though  I succeed to find a singe object, its performance doesn't seem like great.
 It notes unidentified area as sofa, or chair.

+### The reason of this Limitation
+I think it's because of the way that it calculate the similarity.
+$$\mathbf{S} = \mathbf{Q} \cdot \mathbf{E}^T$$
+As the paper says, Q, E have just a word.
+So the similarity pluged if I type multiple objects.